Mhmdpnk/Website-content-checker/README.md

 - Amount of inaccessible links
 - If a page contains a login form

-The application has programmed with [Go language][go] and it is usefule for Search Engine Optimization (SEO).
+The application has programmed with [Go language](https://golang.org/) and it is useful for Search Engine Optimization (SEO).

 ## Installation